 - a.
+No alcoholic beverage shall be sold, consumed, or possessed on premises after 10:00 p.m. in any restaurant, dining establishment, food court, brewery, microbrewery, distillery, winery, or tasting room.
+Alcoholic beverages may continue to be sold via delivery or take-out after 10 p.m., as permitted by existing regulations promulgated by the Virginia Alcoholic Beverage Control Authority. - b.
+Closure of all dining and congregation areas in restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms between the hours of 12:00 a.m. and 5 a.m.
+Restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms may continue to offer delivery and take-out services between the hours of 12:00 a.m. and 5 a.m. - c.
 All parties must be separated by at least six feet, including in the bar area.
 Tables at which dining parties are seated must be positioned six feet apart from other tables.
-If tables are not movable, parties must be seated at least six feet apart, including in the bar area. - b.
+If tables are not movable, parties must be seated at least six feet apart, including in the bar area. - d.
 Customers may be provided with self-service options.
 Facilities must provide hand sanitizer at food lines and require the use of barriers (e.g., gloves or deli paper) when employees or patrons touch common utensils.
-Food lines must be monitored by trained staff at all times of operation, and serving utensils must be changed hourly. - c.
-Employees working in customer-facing areas must wear face coverings over their nose and mouth at all times. - d.
+Food lines must be monitored by trained staff at all times of operation, and serving utensils must be changed hourly. - e.
+Employees working in customer-facing areas must wear face coverings over their nose and mouth at all times. - f.
 Routine cleaning and disinfection of frequently-contacted surfaces must be conducted every 60 minutes during operation.
-Tabletops must be cleaned in between patrons. - e.
+Tabletops must be cleaned in between patrons.

+- g.
 Bar seats and congregating areas of restaurants must be closed to patrons except for through-traffic.
-Non-bar seating in the bar area (i.e., tables or counter seats that do not line up to a bar or food service area) may be used for customer seating as long as a minimum of six feet is provided between parties at tables.
+Non-bar seating in the bar area (i.e., tables or counter seats that do not line up to a bar or food service area) may be used for customer seating as long as a minimum of six feet is provided between parties at tables. - h.

-f.
 If any such business cannot adhere to these requirements, it must close.

-3. Farmers Markets
+3. Farmers' Markets

-Farmers markets may continue to operate, provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for farmers markets incorporated by reference herein.
+Farmers markets may continue to operate, provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for farmers' markets incorporated by reference herein.
 Such guidance includes, but is not limited to, the following requirements: